-Obviously, as someone who has been engaged to be married for seven years, but is still prohibited from doing so by a homophobic Government, and Parliament, marriage equality features prominently among these articles.
+Obviously, as someone who has been engaged to be married for more than a decade, but for most of that time was prevented from doing so by homophobic Governments and Parliaments, marriage equality features prominently among these articles.
 As does LGBTI politics and law reform which, given my history as a long-term advocate and activist, is equally unsurprising.

-Anyway, here’s a few of the personal posts of which I am most proud.
+Anyway, here’s a few of the personal posts of which I am most proud (starting from those published most recently).
 I hope you enjoy them:

 “One day, hopefully not too far in the future, we deserve the right to celebrate our first wedding anniversary, and not our 8th, 9th or even 10th engagement anniversary.”